Updated FAQs April 15, 2021

 Is the Library open?

-As of Monday, June 8, all Library locations will be open.
+All Library locations will be open.
 Hours have been modified to:

 Monday through Friday, 9 am to 7 pm

 Saturday, 10 am to 5 pm.

 The Library will also be closed on Sunday.